lydialucchesi/smallsets/README.md

 }
 ```

-The only needs to add comments to their preprocessing script, run the
+The user needs to add comments to their preprocessing script, run the
 `prep_smallset.R` code, and then run the `highlight_changes.R` command
 to get data frames with colour-coded changes.

-So here is an example of what the preprocessing script might look like.
+Here is an example of what the preprocessing script might look like.

 ``` r
 source("gen_data.R")